SMPP Connector Example¶

 -

-Get a response from the user.
+Send a response to the user.

 -